demisto/content/Packs/Veeam/README.md

 The content pack includes:

-- Built-in dashboards to monitor job statuses and security activities on a daily basis
+- Built-in dashboards to monitor job statuses and security activities on a daily basis.
-- Built-in reports
+- Built-in reports.
-- Multiple data source support
+- Multiple data source support.

 # Documentation